 If you make a mistake, you have time to fix it.
 It is much more fun to ice cupcakes in a leisurely setting!

-Frosting your cupcakes in advance will also help he overall taste of your cupcakes.
+Frosting your cupcakes in advance will also help the overall taste of your cupcakes.
 The frosting will act as a barrier for the cake, preventing it from drying out due to contact with the air.

-This is especially true if you are using a buttercream frosting which will place a layer of fat directly on top of the cake, sealing the cupcakes natural moisture inside.
-If you are planning on storing the cupcakes for a day or two, the frosting is almost necessary to help keep the cupcake fresh!
+This is especially true if you are using a buttercream frosting. which will place a layer of fat directly on top of the cake, sealing the cupcake’s natural moisture inside.

 Frosting cupcakes before storing them is great for decorative purposes and also for keeping cupcakes moist and tasty.
 Definitely something you should do when you plan to serve the cupcakes later on.